Jan 28, 2020 at 7:00 AM

 From Stockbridge, Vermont to West Rutland, there are over a dozen incredible galleries and museums to explore.

-Head to West Rutland next to enjoy the Carving Studio and Sculpture Center.
+Next head to West Rutland to enjoy the Carving Studio and Sculpture Center.
 Large sculptures surround the yard of two incredible marble buildings that house the Studio and Center.
 The Carving studio offers Workshops, Exhibits, and Residencies.
-Close by on Clarendon Road is The West Rutland Art Park (“WRAP”).
-An incredible, FREE exhibit featuring large scale sculptures along a winding road.
-Drive your car thru or park and walk to see eclectic art representing artists local and from around the world.

 At Castleton University Fine Arts Center in Castleton, visit the Christine Price Gallery.
 Upcoming art exhibits can be found at castleton.edu.
 As well, CU offers The Rutland “Downtown” Drawing Exhibit.
 This is a not to be missed FREE exhibit at the Castleton University Bank Gallery in Downtown Rutland.

 It’s worth a trip to Downtown Rutland to see several other galleries and museums too.
-Rutland’s newest is 77 Gallery on Grove Street.
-77 Gallery just opened in November 2017 and currently features the Art of Rutland County.
-TImco Gallery is staffed by local artists and is next to Timco Jewelers.
+TImco Gallery is staffed by local artists and volunteers and is next to Timco Jewelers.
 Timco Gallery features paintings, photographs and other media created by mostly Vermont Artists.
 All for a great cause, as a portion of the proceeds go to area schools for art supplies!
 The Alley Gallery, in the Center Street Alley, features community and local exhibits as well as artists from around the world.
 Wonderfeel Kids’ Museum, also in Downtown Rutland, is a wonderful space with interactive exhibits offering creative play for children.
 This non-profit also has many enriching events throughout the year.

 The Chaffee Art Gallery on S. Main Street in Rutland has been an important part of the community for over 50 years.
 Their main mission is to connect the local community with art thru exhibitions, classes and events for all ages.
 They host the annual Art in The Park Fine Art and Craft Festival each summer and fall.